While there is no evidence to support their beliefs, people with the disorder believe they will be exploited, harmed, or deceived by others.

 Many physical health problems can interfere with brain function.

-These include electrolyte problems such as abnormal levels of sodium, potassium, calcium, or magnesium in the blood, low levels of vitamin B12 or folate, thyroid problems, severe liver or kidney dysfunction, infections, and neurological diseases.
+These include electrolyte problems such as abnormal sodium, potassium, calcium, or magnesium in the blood, low levels of vitamin B12 or folate, thyroid problems, severe liver or kidney dysfunction, infections, and neurological diseases.

 Brain damage from minor strokes can also cause symptoms of psychosis.